The 20 Best Pore Vacuums, Tested by Editors and Dermatologists

 What Are the Risks of Using a Pore Vacuum?

 Every pore vacuum on this list has been vetted by Marie Claire's Beauty Editor, Samantha Holender (hi, yes, me) and Marie Claire's Beauty Director, Deena Campbell; hand-selected by a board-certified dermatologist; or recommended by an industry professional.
 Each device is highly rated by reviewers, has a customizable design that allows you to tailor it to your skin type and concerns, and lives up to its claims.
-While pore vacuums certainly aren’t for everyone (lookin’ at you, sensitive skin) and the best option is largely dependent on your skin type and concerns, we feel confident that every tool on this list delivers results.
+While pore vacuums certainly aren’t for everyone (lookin’ at you, people with sensitive skin) and the best option is largely dependent on your skin type and concerns, we feel confident that every tool on this list delivers results.
 For further guidance or if you have any concerns, check with your board-certified dermatologist.

 Meet the Experts